ThatGameCreator/RPG-TKF-Like-2024/README.md

+# That Abyss

-A 2D top-down action-adventure game that learned the game desing from Dark Souls and Escape from tarkov.
-The game template base on Mythril2D from Unity asset store .
+A 2D top-down action-adventure game that learned the game design from Dark Souls and Escape from tarkov.
+The game template base on "2D Action RPG Engine: Mythril2D" and "Smart Lighting 2D" from Unity asset store .